heuer-ja/telematik-DNS/README.md

     - `RecursiveResolver` receives the request from `StubResolver`.
     - The request is converted into a suitable `DnsFormat` that holds certain flags for *Request* and *Response*.
 2. name resolution by recursion
-    - DNS tree is traversed by `RecurisveResolver` first sending the request to the *root* name server.
+    - DNS tree is traversed by `RecurisveResolver` first sending the request to the *root* name server, assuming the cache is empty.
+For more details see section [Cache](#2.3.-Cache)
     - The response from *root* then leads to either the recursion anchor or another recursion step.
     - If the recursion leads up to a leaf and the request cannot be resolved, the recursion terminates.
 Otherwise, the recursion continues.
 3. return answer
     - The response determined in the recursion is sent back to the `StubResolver` in the form of `DnsFormat`

+`TODO unter 2.`
 ### Nameservers
 1. receive
     - Each name server `DnsServer` runs in its own thread and uses polling to wait for a request from `RecursiveResolver`.